 DC nearly disbanded in the wake of the March roster shuffles, but they were able to cobble together the current roster and it’s working out pretty well.

-Resolut1on brings up a number of interesting points, not the least of which is “It’s kind of better when no one believes in you and you don’t feel pressure to do well in the tournament.”
-That’s a different perspective than the typical ‘sports’ line “my fans believed in us and that helped us win.”
+Resolut1on brings up a number of interesting points in this interview from the Manila Major.
+One soundbite sticks out in particular: “It’s kind of better when no one believes in you and you don’t feel pressure to do well in the tournament.”
+That’s a different perspective than the typical ‘sports’ line: “My fans believed in us and that helped us win.”

 You May Like